Governance¶

 Enhancement Proposals¶

-Having a rejection on a pull request does not necessitate the creation of an AEP and further discussion to find consensus can be held, but one must be created prior to any vote to bypass a rejection.
+Having a rejection on a pull request does not require the creation of an AEP and further discussion to find consensus can be held, but one must be created prior to any vote to bypass a rejection.

 A vote does not have to be called for an AEP to be submitted.
 If a contributor wants to make a more formal proposal or believes a change will be controversial, an AEP can be submitted to the community for discussion and comment.